By John Adam Wasowicz

 Making the Most of a Bad Situation

-It’s also gave us more time to occupy ourselves with pet projects.
+It’s also given us more time to occupy ourselves with pet projects.
 If writing is one of your hobbies, the technology at your disposal makes it easy to compose and safely text, share story ideas with others, edit material, and send it to readers and publishers for review.

 Writing can also be a family affair.
 Your spouse might be your best critic.
-My wife was my editor in college, and she graciously consented to editing my manuscripts before I submit them to my publisher.
+My wife was my editor in college, and she graciously consented to edit my manuscripts before I submit them to my publisher.
 One of my adult sons designed covers for my books.
 And another son took the photo that appears on one of the book jackets.
 I reciprocated by dedicating all of my books to family members: the first to my deceased father-in-law, the second to my wife, and the third to our three sons.
 In short, writing and publishing can serve as a way to use the unique artistic talents of family members and express your devotion to them.

 Your local public library is a great place to find resources for writing and publishing.
-Also, a visit — either online or in person — to your local indie bookstore may be helpful to inspire your artistic impulses.
+Also, a visit — either online or in-person — to your local indie bookstore may be helpful to inspire your artistic impulses.

 Finding Your Inner Muse

-What is it you really want to do?
+What is it you want to do?
 Maybe you want to hike to the top of Mt.
 Kilimanjaro or canoe down the Yangtze River.
 But let’s be realistic.
-We’re not going to fulfill all of those unrealistic, exotic, and expensive fantasies in our bucket list.
+We’re not going to fulfill all of those unrealistic, exotic, and expensive fantasies on our bucket list.
 Still, there are a lot of practical and realistic things we can accomplish in life.
 A second career as a writer doesn’t sound like such a bad idea.